pavelerokhin/picrandomizer/README.md

 ## Parameters

 All the parameters have to be passed to the Picrandomizer's constructor.
-The nstance of Picrandomized has to be initizlized with `init()` method (preferebly on page load).
+The nstance of Picrandomized has to be visualized with `show()` method (preferebly on page load).

 Requested parameters: